L-UBE/Smart-Glove/README.md

 # Smart-Glove

-ioc file: lines out a lot of changes from the original PCB design. turned off a lot of pins and made them GND for twisted pair wirings.
+ioc file: lines out the protocol ports needed for all sensors

 VL6180X.h .c : functions for the distance sensor VL6180X
 bno055.h .c : functions for the IMU